tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

 state = GameState(map(), map(), "", "")
 ```

-And then in the `main` command, which is always executed on initialization if it exists, we can put this:
+And then in the `init` command, which is always executed on initialization if it exists, we can put this:

 ```
 cmd

-main :
+init :
     global state
     get linesToProcess from File "examples/locations.rsc", list
     state = state with locations::slurpLocations(linesToProcess), playerLocation::linesToProcess[0]